Messi's beautiful Barcelona career to end in tears, despair and ugly divorce | Goal.com

 And, in hindsight, that transfer was the beginning of the end for Messi and Barcelona.
 The departure of his natural heir, and good friend, affected Messi deeply.
 It was at that moment that he began to lose trust and faith in Bartomeu.

-Barca publicly pursued Neymar for a couple of years but without ever coming close to re-signing the forward, much to the frustration of Messi, who openly wondered whether the president had really done everything within his power to make the deal happen.
+The president publicly pursued Neymar for a couple of years but without ever coming close to re-signing the forward, much to the frustration of Messi, who openly wondered whether the club had really done everything within its power to make the deal happen.

 Messi, then, has just had enough of all of the broken promises, press leaks and politicking.